Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 Good afternoon.

-And thanks all for being right here at the moment
+And thanks all for being right here at present

-I, too, acknowledge the normal custodians of this land, the Ngunnawal People.
+I, too, acknowledge the standard custodians of this land, the Ngunnawal People.

 I pay my respects to their Elders, previous and current.